 The U.S. Supreme Court issued decisions in recent days on several controversial issues, including upholding provisions of the Affordable Care Act, declaring same-sex marriage a constitutional right, finding Texas is not violating free speech by refusing to allow the Confederate battle flag on license plates, and striking down stringent EPA air pollution rules.
 University of Houston Law Center professors look at the ramifications of some of these rulings and issues that are likely to arise.

 “I suspect that we'll see legal battles on a number of issues ancillary to marriage that the Supreme Court did not address in this decision.
 Questions whether states can discriminate against same-sex couples when it comes to adoption, the scope of permissible religious exemptions for state employees, and probably many other issues.
 At the same time, I think the ‘other side’ also will continue to push.
-Many gay rights activists see a federal anti-discrimination statute barring discrimination on the basis of sexual orientation as the next step in their fight, and increased protections for transgendered individuals are also on the to-do list.
+Many gay rights activists see a federal anti-discrimination statute barring discrimination on the basis of sexual orientation as the next step in their fight, and increased protections for transgender individuals are also on the to-do list.
 I suspect the fight will not be as protracted, as violent, or as bitter as the post-Roe v.
 Wade battles over abortion have been simply because as time passes, I think we will continue to see public acceptance of the LGBT community grow.
 Forty-two years from now (that's how long ago Roe was), I predict this will be a non-issue.”

 -- Emily Berman, Assistant Professor of Law